i486dx2labs/UEConveyorBeltGame/README.md

 ## Pending

-* Use the new connector's placement flags in the add operator to simplify some functions.
+* Allow applying a hologram to the focused belt.
+* Implement the upgrade/downgrade operators.